-This Draft Risk assessment Report is carried out in accordance with Council Regulation (EEC) 793/931 on the evaluation and control of the risks of "existing" substances.
+The Risk Assessment was carried out in accordance with Council Regulation (EEC) 793/93 on the evaluation and control of the risks of "existing" substances (ESR).
 "Existing" substances are chemical substances in use within the European Community before September 1981 and listed in the European Inventory of Existing Commercial Chemical Substances.
 Regulation 793/93 provides a systematic framework for the evaluation of the risks to human health and the environment of these substances if they are produced or imported into the Community in volumes above 10 tonnes per year.